5l1v3r1/Mrs.Robot/README.md

 ## Loss_error_function &#x1F49C;

+* Mrs.Robot is super picky about her fashion pieces
 * Loss function to account for error in training
 * The loss from a good training run will be approx 40-50 range.
 The loss from an average training run will be close to zero